johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Four Fundamentals of Flight.md

 ## Four Fundamentals of Flight

 ### Objective
-To become proficient at straight and level (S&L) flight, turns, climbs, and descents, controlling the airplane's attitude by visual reference to the horizon.
+To begin learning the fundamentals of straight and level (S&L) flight, turns, climbs, and descents; and controlling the airplane's attitude by visual reference to the horizon.

 ### References
 - [[AFH Ch3]]
 - [[PHAK Ch5]]

-#todo :: which lesson covers aircraft stability ?

 ### Builds On
 [[Preflight, Taxiing, and Post-flight Procedures]]

 ### Schedule
-Ground 1 hour, Flight 1.5 hours
+Ground 1 hour, Flight 2 hours

 ### Lesson Elements
 1. [[Forces in Stabilized Flight]]